Xerbo/aptdec/.github/ISSUE_TEMPLATE/bug-report.md

 A clear description of what you expected to happen.

 **Link to audio**
-A link to the audio that caused the problem.
+A link to the audio file that caused the problem (if applicable).

 **Build information**
-The commit of aptdec you are running (check with `git rev-parse HEAD`), make sure it's up to date before opening this issue.
+The version of aptdec you are running (check with `git describe --tag`), make sure it's up to date before opening this issue.